kartonfarkas/api_docs/source/suite/emails/tracked_link_delete.rst

 Deleting a Tracked Link in an Email Campaign
 ============================================

-Deletes a tracked links of an email campaign with providing its link ID, so the link won’t be tracked anymore for that campaign.
+Deletes a tracked link of an email campaign with providing its link ID, so the link won’t be tracked anymore for that campaign.

 Endpoint
 --------